DickJudith/alx-low_level_programming/0x00-hello_world/README.md

-script that runs through preprocessor and saves in another file
+script that compiles a c file but doesnt link